"Medscape Medical News

 - if you have ever had a heart attack.

 It is not known whether epirubicin passes into breast milk or if it could harm a nursing baby.
-Do not receive this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using epirubicin.

 How is epirubicin given (Ellence)?